qiyuxinlin/FusionRAG/README.md

 A detailed description of the injection using DeepSeek-V2 as an example is given [here](doc/en/deepsee-v2-injection.md).

-<h2 id="ack">Acknowledgment and Contributeors</h2>
+<h2 id="ack">Acknowledgment and Contributors</h2>

 The development of KTransformer is based on the flexible and versatile framework provided by Transformers.
 We also benefit from advanced kernels such as GGUF/GGML, Llamafile, and Marlin.
 We are planning to contribute back to the community by upstreaming our modifications.

-KTransformers is actively maintained and developed by contributors from [MADSys](https://madsys.cs.tsinghua.edu.cn/) group at Tsinghua University and members from [Approching.AI](http://approching.ai/).
-We welcome new contributors to join us in making KTransformers faster and more easier to use.
+KTransformer is actively maintained and developed by contributors from the <a href="https://madsys.cs.tsinghua.edu.cn/">MADSys group</a> at Tsinghua University and members from <a href="http://approching.ai/">Approaching.AI</a>.
+We welcome new contributors to join us in making KTransformer faster and easier to use.